ohata-toast/Maps/en/map-studio-v1.0.md

 for more information on how to use Map Studio.</h3>

 > * The service is provided by individual communication providers.
-> * For services provided by individual communication providers, NHN only serves as the agent and is not directly charged with sales.
+> * For services provided by individual communication providers, NHN Cloud Corp. only serves as the agent and is not directly charged with sales.
-> * Individual communication providers hold obligations and responsibilities for their services, and NHN shall not be held liable for any issues arising out of such services.
+> * Individual communication providers hold obligations and responsibilities for their services, and NHN Cloud Corp. shall not be held liable for any issues arising out of such services.